henzk/django-productline/docs/product_generation.rst

 Template composition
 ********************************

-You can use `django-overextends <https://github.com/stephenmcd/django-overextends>`_ for feature oriented template development.
+You can use `django-overextends <https://github.com/stephenmcd/django-overextends>`_ for feature-oriented template development.
 It is automatically installed as a dependency of ``django-productline``.

 Now, think about it this way: